-Stu drove Joan to the Las Vegas airport for her 10:30am flight home to FL, and then returned to Lake Mead.
-He was preparing to drive the trailer to Portland OR where it will stay for a month while Stu flies home for two weeks.
-Then we both fly back to Spokane WA for a much-anticipated cruise on the Snake and Columbia Rivers with Bob and Sheila Bell.
+Stu drove Joan to the Las Vegas airport for her 10:30 am flight home to FL, and then returned to Lake Mead.
+He was preparing to drive the trailer to Portland, Oregon where it will stay for a month.

 6.11 to 6.13 Lake Mead Camping